Data Centers in Cincinnati

 Natural Disaster Risk

-Cincinnati has a very low natural disaster risk profile, with a FEMA National Risk Index score of 19.50 out of 100 as of September 2025.
-This makes the region an excellent choice for primary infrastructure and disaster recovery sites.
-The primary environmental risks are atmospheric and geological, including tornadoes, riverine flooding, winter weather, and strong wind events.
-The area has a minimal risk profile for events like hurricanes and major earthquakes.
+Cincinnati has a very low natural disaster risk profile, with a FEMA National Risk Index score of 19.5 out of 100, as of September 2025.
+This makes it a prime location for critical infrastructure and disaster recovery sites where uptime is essential.